d1r7b46/webapp90days/README.md

       - Make and use 10-20 physical or digital flashcards, focusing on vocab and key concepts
    - Kinaesthetic
       - Complete the Injection section of Juice Shop: https://pwning.owasp-juice.shop/part2/injection.html
-      - Learn about SQLMap by finishing this TryHackMe room (free): https://tryhackme.com/room/sqlmap Day 6-9: Preventive measures and best practices
+      - Learn about SQLMap by finishing this TryHackMe room (free): https://tryhackme.com/room/sqlmap <br>
+Day 6-9: Preventive measures and best practices
    - Visual
       - Take notes on the Synk's document here, changing up hilighting or even drawing your own diagrams: https://foojay.io/today/8-best-practices-to-prevent-sql-injection-attacks/